Advice on, and support for, proceedings of the Senate and its committees.

 Advice and support are sound and timely, and provided to the satisfaction of the President, other officeholders, Senate committees and senators so that they are able to fulfil their roles.

-Advice and support was invariably provided in time to meet procedural and operational requirements.
+No advice was shown to be inaccurate and all advice and support was provided in time to meet procedural and operational requirements.

 The capacity of the department and its employees to provide advice and support meets operational requirements.

 Targets achieved under the learning and development framework underpinned the department's advisory and support capacities.